A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

 This is not the first search for dark matter based on its decay to a quasi-monochromatic radio line (\cite{Blout2001}, \cite{Foster2020}), and future radio searches are under study.
 Our approach differs insofar as it is not restricted to specific particle candidates, specific mechanisms, or to specific astrophysical sites, but is model-independent and utilizes the entire BL data set comprehensively covering the Milky Way.
+The analysis concept and proof-of-principle appeared in an earlier publication over a very narrow frequency range in the L-band (\cite{keller}), but as several improvements and optimizations have been made subsequently, the current analysis will be described below.

-Before descending into details of the analysis, a step-by-step overview may be helpful to understand how limits on dark matter lifetimes and annihilation cross sections are derived. (i) First, the individual spectrograms are unit-normalized by a procedure that preserves the structure of the expected signal width and rebinned. (ii) The Doppler asymmetry spectrum is formed based on sorting the overall sample of spectra into Forward and Backward populations, relative to the Sun’s vector velocity in the MW.
-The intensity asymmetry spectrum is similarly formed, relative to the vector to the Galactic center. (iii) For the halo model assumed with its specific parameters, the line integrals and Doppler shifts associated with the Galactic coordinates of each spectrum included in the samples above are calculated.
-Templates for the Doppler and intensity asymmetries are calculated specific to the spectra included in the analysis. (iv) The Doppler and intensity correlation spectra are formed by taking the dot product between their asymmetry spectra and templates at each frequency. (v) Finally the Doppler and Intensity correlation spectra themselves are cross correlated, and physics limits are established based on a p-value analysis.
+A high level step-by-step overview may be helpful to understand how limits on dark matter lifetimes and annihilation cross sections are derived. (i) First, the data is downsampled by a factor of 64. (ii) The individual spectrograms are then unit-normalized by a procedure that preserves the structure of the expected signal width. (iii) The Doppler asymmetry spectrum is formed based on sorting the overall sample of spectra into Forward and Backward populations, relative to the Sun’s vector velocity in the MW.
+The Intensity asymmetry spectrum is similarly formed, relative to the vector to the galactic center. (iv) For the halo model assumed with its specific parameters, the line integrals and Doppler shifts associated with the galactic coordinates of each spectrum included in the samples above are calculated.
+Templates for the Doppler and Intensity asymmetries are calculated specific to the spectra included in the analysis. (v) The Doppler and Intensity correlation spectra are formed by taking the dot product between their asymmetry spectra and templates at each frequency. (vi) Finally the Doppler and Intensity correlation spectra themselves are cross correlated, and physics limits are established based on a p-value analysis.

 The cases of dark matter decay and annihilation will be treated separately, as their observed line widths will differ.
 Assuming a static halo of uniform virial velocity, the Doppler broadening of the source along the line of sight for the two cases is given by